english-blog/english-blog.github.io/_posts/2013-05-25-oil-pulling-for-perfect-oral-health.md

 * Sinusitis
 * Tooth Abscess

-I have read a whole bunch of articles about ayurvedic notion of mouth being linked with other organs of the body.
+I have read a whole bunch of articles about Ayurvedic notion of mouth being linked with other organs of the body.
 They claim that the perfect oral health helps to cure many diseases of the body.
 There are evidences and testimonials as well.
 But some how I am not convinced with the idea.
 If you have any one of those, please try oil pulling for few months (I would suggest 6 months) and let me know, if the symptoms are reduced.

 ### Why did I start doing Oil Pulling?